-DAP.02.09 DAP 02.10 Forest and chain of custody certification Entrepreneurship and innovation Spring / 2 nd semester 3 hours per week = 28 Lectures / 14 seminars ECTS credits: 6

-Forest and chain of custody certification - the forest certification is one of the voluntary instruments that can be used to prove the sustainable management of forests.
+DAP.02.08 Forest and chain of custody certification ECTS credits: 6 Spring / 2 nd semester 3 hours per week = 28 Lectures / 14 seminars the forest certification is one of the voluntary instruments that can be used to prove the sustainable management of forests.
 Initiated in the 90s for tropical forests protection against massive deforestation, the certification further expanded to temperate and boreal forests.
 Consequently, the evolution in time and space of the forest certification process, the main international certification schemes and the certification standards are studied.
 Than the FSC certification of Romanian state and private forests and its effects on forest management are analysed.
 The certification standards for companies that process certified wood and are pursuing the chain of custody certification are also profess.